yoshida-lab/XenonPy/README.md

 ## Copyright and license

-©Copyright 2018 The XenonPy task force, all rights reserved.
+©Copyright 2019 The XenonPy project, all rights reserved.
 Released under the `BSD-3 license`.